infinit/dopenssl/README.md

 ## Intro

-**Disclaimer:** This is the continuation of [Julien Quintard](https://github.com/mycure), where the original project is [https://github.com/infinit/dopenssl](https://github.com/infinit/dopenssl).
+**Disclaimer:** This is the continuation of the [original implementation](https://github.com/infinit/dopenssl) by [Infinit](https://infinit.sh/).
 [Drake](https://github.com/infinit/drake) has been replaced by [CMake](https://cmake.org/) as default build system.

 The dOpenSSL library extends the OpenSSL Project cryptographic library so as to provide deterministic random generation functionalities.
 Basically, dOpenSSL guarantees that should a big number or a cryptographic key be generated, given a PRNG's state, the result would be always the same.

 The OpenSSL random generator introduces entropy in many places, making it unusable in a deterministic way.
 Thus, some functions have been cloned and adapted in order to guarantee determinism.

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit.

 ## Dependencies
 The library relies upon the following libraries: